helagro/Applied-IoT/README.md

-## Tutorial on how to build a temperature and humidity sensor
+## Tutorial on how to build a automation system for IKEA Tradfri
 - [x] Title
 - [x] Your name and student credentials (xx666x)
 - [ ] Short project overview